 Independent learner

 A learner independently logs into the BlockPy system and selects an introductory problem on calculating averages using iteration: “Is the weather in Seattle above 60 degrees Fahrenheit?
 Print Yes or No.” The novice user is unsure what to do after reading the problem description.
 If the user decides to cheat by checking the current weather in Seattle and printing the literal value, the system intelligently notices that the user is missing a relevant weather block and explains that he or she needs to combine programmatic decision logic with the appropriate data source.
 The user then accesses the “Weather” block category and grabs the weather get block, but is unsure of what to do next.
-When the user runs the program, the system notices that there are not any IF statements, and suggests reading a linked chapter in an online textbook.
+When the user runs the program, the system notices that there are not any if statements, and suggests reading a linked chapter in an online textbook.
 If the user continues to struggle with integrating pieces, the system can provide increasingly detailed hints until he or she succeeds.

 Classroom lesson

 An instructor is using Canvas, an LTI-capable LMS, to create a series of assignments for the day.
 As students complete the assignments, their grades are reported to Canvas, so the instructor can monitor students’ progress and help those who are struggling to complete assignments.
 This information allows instructors to target underperformers with earlier interventions.
-The more automatic feedback that instructors make available //through Canvas?//, the less they need to focus on simple problems (“You were checking the temperature for the wrong city”) so they can turn their attention to students who are truly struggling (“What is iteration?”).
+The more automatic feedback that instructors make available through BlockPy, the less they need to focus on simple problems (“You were checking the temperature for the wrong city”) so they can turn their attention to students who are truly struggling (“What is iteration?”).

 One-on-one tutoring